chrisckc/aurelia-cli-skeleton-typescript-webpack/Readme.md

 TODO: Fix the broken karma tests, they work in the skeleton-typescript-webpack configuration(despite at-loader errors showing) but not in this.
 Note: at-loader  is not used in the CLI generated config.

+Refer to the build notes at the bottom of this readme for more details

 ## Running and building

 #### Run in dev mode